Tidominer/ReSocket/README.md

     //Use connection.Send to send an event

 # Unity Client
 There is also a client That works in Unity engine.
 You can use it for making online games.
-An example for that will be uploaded soon.
+An example for that will be added soon.
 # [Documents](https://github.com/Tidominer/ReSocket/blob/main/Documents/Documents.md)
 Writing documents is in progress.